 As authorized by the provisions of the CARES Act, the Company applied to the Lender for forgiveness of the PPP Loan.
-The Note would have matured on April 20, 2022, but on May 20, 2021, the PPP Loan was forgiven in full and the SBA remitted to the Lender on that date the principal amount of the Note of \$1,963,800 and interest of \$21,000 that had accrued from the funding date of April 20, 2020 through the forgiveness date of May 20, 2021.
+The Note would have matured onApril 20, 2022, but on May 20, 2021, the PPP Loan was forgiven in full and the SBA remitted to the Lender on that date the principal amount of the Note of \$,963,800 and interest of \$21,000 that had accrued from the funding date of April 20, 2020 through the forgiveness date of May 20, 2021.
 During 2022, the Company recorded a gain on extinguishment of debt in the amount of \$1,985,000 associated with the forgiveness of the PPP Loan, which has been presented below income from operations in the accompanying consolidated statements of income.
-Because the Note was forgiven during the fiscal year ending April 3, 2022, it was classified a current liability in the accompanying consolidated balance sheet as of March 28, 2021.

-Note 6 - Retirement Plan
+Note 7 - Retirement Plan

-The Company sponsors a defined contribution retirement savings plan with a cash or deferred arrangement (the "401(k) Plan"), as provided by Section 401(k) of the Internal Revenue Code ("Code").
+The Company sponsors a defined contribution retirement savings plan with a cash or deferred arrangement (the"401(k) Plan"), as provided by Section401(k) of the Internal Revenue Code (the "Code").
 The 401(k) Plan covers substantially all employees, who may elect to contribute a portion of their compensation to the 401(k) Plan, subject to maximum amounts and percentages as prescribed in the Code.
 Each calendar year, the Board determines the portion, if any, of employee contributions that will be matched by the Company.

-For calendar years 2022, 2021 and 2020, the Board established the employer matching contributions at 100% of the first 2% of employee contributions and 50% of the next 3% of employee contributions to the 401(k) Plan.
+For calendar years 2023, 2022 and 2021, the Board established the employer matching contributions at 100% of the first 2% of employee contributions and 50% of the next 3% of employee contributions to the 401(k) Plan.
 If an employee separates from the Company prior to the full vesting of the funds in their account, then the unvested portion of the matching employer amount in their account is forfeited when the employee receives a distribution from their account.
 The Company utilizes such forfeitures as an offset to the aggregate matching contributions.
-The Company's matching contributions to the 401(k) Plan, net of the utilization of forfeitures, were \$289,000 and \$266,000 for fiscal years 2022 and 2021, respectively.
+The Company's matching contributions to the 401(k) Plan, net of the utilization of forfeitures, were \$293,000 and \$289,000 for fiscal years 2023 and 2022, respectively.

-Note 7 - Goodwill, Customer Relationships and Other Intangible Assets
+Note 8 - Goodwill, Customer Relationships and Other Intangible Assets

 Goodwill: Goodwill represents the excess of the purchase price over the fair value of net identifiable assets acquired in business combinations.
 For the purpose of presenting and measuring for the impairment of goodwill, the Company has two reporting units: one that produces and markets infant and toddler bedding, blankets and accessories and another that produces and markets infant and toddler bibs, developmental toys, bath care and disposable products.
-The goodwill of the reporting units of the Company as of April 3, 2022 and March 28, 2021 amounted to \$30.0 million, which is reflected in the accompanying consolidated balance sheets net of accumulated impairment charges of \$22.9 million, for a net reported balance of \$7.1 million.
+The goodwill of the reporting units of the Company as of April 2, 2023 and April 3, 2022 amounted to \$30.8 million and \$30.0 million, respectively, which is reflected in the accompanying consolidated balance sheets net of accumulated impairment charges of \$22.9 million, for a net reported balance of \$7.9 million and \$7.1 million as of April 2, 2023 and April 3, 2022, respectively.